 High speed sanding belts quickly grind away the metal to make the perfect bevel on the sharp edge in a fraction of the time it would take to do by hand.
 They can also be used to quickly sand down and shape the handle.

-The most popular size belt grinder for knifemaking is the 2x72 inch size.
+The most popular size belt grinder for knifemaking is the 2x72 inch size, preferably ceramic.
 A 1x30 belt grinder is used by some knifemakers, but professionals usually lean towards using 2x72 sanding belts for knifemaking.
+Ceramic is a favorite sanding belt for making knives from the beginning to the end of the process, but many people like to finish off use a silicon carbide sanding belt for knife sharpening.

 Another tool that demands extra room and a workshop to store it in, a bench vice is helpful because it maintains a stable, sturdy surface on which to work.
 It will also provide a wider variety of angles at which to clamp your blade or handles while you’re working on them, saving you time, effort, and probably frustration.